Bronze hand 1st-2nd century CE.http://en.wikipedia.org/wiki/Sabazios#mediaviewer

 Located at the British Museum

 In Day of the Fish, I devote an entire chapter to hand and foot symbolism because of it importance to the Dogon religion.
-Neither Amma nor the Nummo had hands and feet like humans so depictions of hands and feet were used in the religion as genetic symbols.Shannon Dorey, Day of the Fish 146
+The Nummo didn't have hands and feet like humans so depictions of hands and feet were used in the religion as genetic symbols.Shannon Dorey, Day of the Fish 146

 Hand and Foot symbols appear in many ancient cultures.
 The bronze hand above was used in the worship of Sabazius, a god of Thracian or Phrygian (Ancient Turkey) origin, who became popular in the Roman Empire.http://en.wikipedia.org/wiki/Sabazios